DiiiaZoTe/next-route-visualizer/README.md

 On that note, please feel free to use and make any changes that you wish to include.

+NOTE: April 25th 2023
+If I ever get some free time, I may try to add support for NextJS ^13.3.0 which added Parallel Routes and Interceptions.

 ---
 ## Dependencies
 - Next >= 13.2.3